 Yes, even if it is after the registration deadline, please contact Rene’ Maes at email@example.com or 507-934-9352.
 We very strongly believe that kids who have just been diagnosed benefit from meeting others who are in various stages of dealing with the diagnosis.

-Yes, if your child has a pump, we encourage them to wear it to camp.
-Please bring a couple extra sets to camp.
-Campers will be replacing sites while at camp.
+Yes, if your child has a pump and sensor, we encourage them to wear both to camp.
+Please bring a couple extra infusion sites to camp.
+Campers will be replacing pump sites while at camp.

 If a camper uses a pump, they need to bring their own set and pump supplies, including any products used for pump sites.
 Please bring insulin.
 Camp Sweet Life will provide some extra insulin for emergencies.
 If your child wants to use their own glucometer, please bring that with, as well.
 We do have ketone monitors on hand if needed.
 There also is a fully equipped nurse’s station.

 ALL medications and herbal or vitamin supplements must come in their original and labeled containers in order to be administered at camp.
 Please DO NOT send medications in medisets or baggies.

 Bedwetting is a normal for many children.
 High blood sugars can contribute to night time bed wetting.
 Please complete their health history form completely.
 It is helpful for to inform the camp staff and specific cabin counselors about how you usually handle your child’s bedwetting at home.